-- a) ICE and the FRCs should coordinate with the Substance Abuse and Mental Health Services Administration (SAMHSA), Department of Justice Office on Violence Against Women (OVW), and/or the Department of Health and Human Services Family Violence Prevention and Services Program (FVPSP) in as many arenas as possible, to take advantage of their deep expertise. - b) ICE and the FRCs should consult with SAMHSA-recommended experts about general policies and procedures, and in particular about sensitive approaches to management of agitation, distress, or other adverse behaviors. - c) All trauma-informed care polices developed by FRCs and ICE should be reviewed and approved by experts at SAMHSA and OVW; ICE should secure consensus from SAMHSA and OVW that the policies meet trauma-informed standards. - d) ICE and FRC staff should contract to receive technical assistance on traumainformed care and work with immigrant-crime-victims subject matter experts on trauma-informed care recommended and/or funded by SAMHSA, OVW, and/or FVPSA. - e) ICE and FRC staff should contract with FVPSA-recommended subject matter experts to receive training and technical assistance on trauma-informed care and care for victims of domestic violence, sexual assault, child abuse, and human trafficking. - f) ICE and FRC staff should contract with SAMHSA-recommended subject matter experts, with particular expertise and experience in trauma-informed training, to provide ongoing staff training and education on trauma-informed care for all ICE and FRC staff who have contact with actual or potential FRC detainees or supervise staff who have such contact.
+- a) ICE and the FRCs should coordinate with the Substance Abuse and Mental Health Services Administration (SAMHSA), Department of Justice Office on Violence Against Women (OVW), and/or the Department of Health and Human Services Family Violence Prevention and Services Program (FVPSP) in as many arenas as possible, to take advantage of their deep expertise. - b) ICE and the FRCs should consult with SAMHSA-recommended experts about general policies and procedures, and in particular about sensitive approaches to management of agitation, distress, or other adverse behaviors. - c) All trauma-informed care polices developed by FRCs and ICE should be reviewed and approved by experts at SAMHSA and OVW; ICE should secure consensus from SAMHSA and OVW that the policies meet trauma-informed standards. - d) ICE and FRC staff should contract to receive technical assistance on traumainformed care and work with immigrant-crime-victims subject matter experts on trauma-informed care recommended and/or funded by SAMHSA, OVW, and/or FVPSA. - e) ICE and FRC staff should contract with FVPSA-recommended subject matter experts to receive training, technical assistance, and ongoing support on traumainformed care and care for victims of domestic violence, sexual assault, child abuse, and human trafficking.

-352 SAMHSA'S TRAUMA AND JUSTICE STRATEGIC INITIATIVE, SAMHSA'S CONCEPT OF TRAUMA AND GUIDANCE FOR A TRAUMA-INFORMED APPROACH (JULY 2014), http://store.samhsa.gov/shin/content/SMA14-4884/SMA14-4884.pdf (providing a road map for a trauma-informed environmental scan).
+351 SAMHSA'S TRAUMA AND JUSTICE STRATEGIC INITIATIVE, SAMHSA'S CONCEPT OF TRAUMA AND GUIDANCE FOR A TRAUMA-INFORMED APPROACH (JULY 2014), http://store.samhsa.gov/shin/content/SMA14-4884/SMA14-4884.pdf (providing a road map for a trauma-informed environmental scan).
 Additional resources are available at this Report's Appendix D.